In the face of the climate crisis and COVID-19 economic and health crisis, we can ill-afford new taxes that fail to produce meaningful results.

 I write this on behalf of directors of Berkeley Budget SOS, Committee for FACTS, Northeast Berkeley Association, Council of Neighborhood Associations, LeConte Neighborhood Association, and many other residents and groups opposing Measure F. We too love our parks and other Berkeley amenities, but… as parks tax revenues rose, our parks decayed.
 The original 1997 parks measure […]

+Detail of the BSDC map, one of several under consideration for Berkeley.
 Berkeley’s current redistricting process is a foggy mess.
 For readers, I’ll try to clear some of the fog by, first, presenting a timeline of pertinent events and then offering my take on these events.
-REDISTRICTING HISTORY 1986—District elections established by voter initiative and enshrined in City Charter in response to perceived left v. moderate chaos […]
+REDISTRICTING HISTORY 1986—District elections established by voter initiative and […]

 Barbara Gilbert argues that in an effort to get more revenue to support Berkeley’s “bloated” City structure and its developer friends, City Council is strong-arming a drastic up-zoning of West Berkeley that would destroy a thriving and unique residential/artisan/artist district as well as destroying Aquatic Park.